simon-staal/EE_Module_Feedback/EEE_3rd_Year_Modules.md

 Cannot recommend the Caltech lectures enough, Abu-Mostafa is excellent at explaining content in an understandable way.
 The same cannot be said for the Imperial lecturers, though they do try.
 Course is mathematically very rigorous (doing Maths course will help), and to my disappointment there is essentially no practical element (very little coding) to it.
 The exam is also quite tough, more so due to the vagueness of the questions and the phrasing rather than the actual solution itself.
 Coursework is useful for the exam, for our year it was essentially the 2019 paper.

 I’d say if you want to do well in this module, you cannot rely on lectures/lecture notes alone.
 The module is centred around ML theory and the maths behind it.
 It takes some effort to understand the topics discussed in the lectures.
 In the end, you need to figure out what additional resources work for you to help you understand.
 I found the Caltech lectures intriguing (although not adequately covering certain topics), as well as online articles (just googling specific ML topics).
 The GTA hours and the forum were a great help too. - Aaman

 Did not go to a single lecture and was absolutely fine.
 I read the book and the extension to it.
 Oh wait I’ll attach it. http://amlbook.com/ which is the learning from data book.
 If you read that and some of the ebook chapters on the website, you’ll be fine.
 He even has video lectures (Caltech I think).
 It is quite maths and theory involved.
 Always great to look for other sources online no matter what module you’re taking.
-Very good and useful module for the CV – Simi
+Very good and useful module for the CV – Simi (EEE)

+## EEE Only Modules
 ### Analogue Integrated Circuits and Systems
 **Imperial Module Page: [here](http://intranet.ee.ic.ac.uk/electricalengineering/eecourses_t4/course_content.asp?c=ELEC60003&s=T3#start)**